Skip to main content

 Once you have developed a Spark data Pipeline using Prophecy, you will want to schedule it to run at some frequency.
 You can schedule just a single Pipeline or create a DAG of Pipelines.
 You can also add scripts to run in between these Pipelines.

-• Airflow - for more complex use-cases, where you have to use various operators, or need any additional data pre-and-post-processing, you can design your Jobs using Prophecy's low-code Airflow environment.
+Airflow - for more complex use-cases, where you have to use various operators, or need any additional data pre-and-post-processing, you can design your Jobs using Prophecy's interface for Airflow.

 Alternatively, since Prophecy provides you native Spark code on Git, you can easily integrate with any other scheduler.